-Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium Bonds") will be treated as having amortizable bond premium.
-No deduction is allowable for the amortizable bond premium in the case of obligations, like the Premium Bonds, the interest on which is excluded from gross income for federal income tax purposes.
-However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium Bonds, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial Owner.
-Beneficial Owners of Premium Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.
+2017 Series A Bonds purchased, whether at original issuance or otherwise, for an amount higher than their principal amount payable at maturity (or, in some cases, at their earlier call date) ("Premium 2017 Series A Bonds") will be treated as having amortizable bond premium.
+No deduction is allowable for the amortizable bond premium in the case of 2017 Series A Bonds, like the Premium 2017 Series A Bonds, the interest on which is excluded from gross income for federal income tax purposes.
+However, the amount of tax-exempt interest received, and a Beneficial Owner's basis in a Premium 2017 Series A Bond, will be reduced by the amount of amortizable bond premium properly allocable to such Beneficial

+Owner.
+Beneficial Owners of Premium 2017 Series A Bonds should consult their own tax advisors with respect to the proper treatment of amortizable bond premium in their particular circumstances.

-The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
-Contemporaneously with the issuance of the Bonds, the County will make certain representations and will covenant to comply with certain restrictions, conditions and requirements designed to ensure that interest on the Bonds will not be included in federal gross income.
-Inaccuracy of these representations or failure to comply with these covenants may result in interest on the Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Bonds.
+The Code imposes various restrictions, conditions and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2017 Series A Bonds.
+Contemporaneously with the issuance of the 2017 Series A Bonds, the County will make certain representations and will covenant to comply with certain restrictions, conditions and requirements designed to ensure that interest on the 2017 Series A Bonds will not be included in federal gross income.
+Inaccuracy of these representations or failure to comply with these covenants may result in interest on the 2017 Series A Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the 2017 Series A Bonds.
 The opinion of Bond Counsel assumes the accuracy of these representations and compliance with these covenants.
-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken), or events occurring (or not occurring), or any other matters coming to Bond Counsel's attention after the date of issuance of the 2017 Series A Bonds may adversely affect the value of, or the tax status of interest on, the 2017 Series A Bonds.
 Accordingly, the opinion of Bond Counsel is not intended to, and may not, be relied upon in connection with any such actions, events or matters.

-Although Bond Counsel is of the opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and that interest on the Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York), the ownership or disposition (including sale, redemption, or payment on maturity) of, or the accrual or receipt of interest on, the Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
+Although Bond Counsel is of the opinion that interest on the 2017 Series A Bonds is excluded from gross income for federal income tax purposes and that interest on the 2017 Series A Bonds is exempt from personal income taxes imposed by the State of New York and any political subdivision thereof (including The City of New York), the ownership or disposition (including sale, redemption or payment on maturity) of, or the accrual or receipt of interest on, the 2017 Series A Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
 The nature and extent of these other tax consequences depends upon the particular tax status of the Beneficial Owner or the Beneficial Owner's other items of income or deduction.
 Bond Counsel expresses no opinion regarding any such other tax consequences.